-We have completed the field work for the first year of a three-year study to determine the potential impacts of ski area development on habitat for Bicknell's thrush and other montane forest birds.
-We sampled a total of 27 points on Whiteface Mtn. in June of 2004, though the configuration of Bicknell's thrush habitat on the study site, combined with the requirements of point count sampling, constrained us to small sample sizes for some treatment types.
+We have completed a second year of field work as part of a three-year study to determine the potential impacts of ski area development on habitat for Bicknell's thrush and other montane forest birds.
+This year, we sampled a total of 29 points on Whiteface Mtn., though the configuration of Bicknell's thrush habitat on the study site, combined with the requirements of point count sampling, constrained us to small sample sizes for some treatment types.
 In particular, the amount of existing gladed area on the mountain at elevations high enough to provide potential Bicknell's thrush habitat was small and allowed for only one point within this type.
-Similarly, we were able to sample only 3 points in the proposed glade and 4 points in the existing trail due to constraints of the habitat and the time required to reach these points, even when camping overnight on the mountain.
+Similarly, we were able to sample only 3 points in the proposed glade and 4 points in the existing trail due to constraints of the habitat, geographical constraints related to our need to space the points more than 200 meters apart from one another, and the time required to reach these points, even when camping overnight on the mountain.
 Our primary concern, however, was to address the potential impacts of ski development within the proposed expansion area, or Tree Island Pod, and to establish a series of sample points within this area that can be compared to control areas on the mountain not open to development.
-We were able to sample 5 points within the Tree Island Pod itself, and a total of 14 points within 3 different control areas on the mountain.
-Getting to more than 5 points on a transect within the Tree Island Pod would be difficult within the 2 hour time window of 4:30 to 6:30 am that is generally used for observations of Bicknell's thrush.
-Likewise, the area of the Tree Island Pod itself is not large, and placing more points within it would be challenging without resulting in points closer than the recommended 200 m minimum between sample points on a transect to avoid double counting of individuals.

-One of the potential results of low sample sizes in any statistical analysis is a low power to detect differences.
+One of the potential results of low sample sizes in any statistical analysis and an issue we raised subsequent to last year's field season is a low power to detect differences.
 Statistical power is defined as the ability to detect a statistical difference, if one is present.
-Our power was good for detecting differences in the total number of birds, the number of total species, and the number of Mtn.
+Our power was generally good for detecting differences in the total number, diversity, and evenness of Mtn.
 Birdwatch species observed.
 Our power was lower, however, for detecting individual species differences because the variability at the individual species level is much higher.
-Therefore, the conclusions drawn from this initial year must be taken with some caution.
-It is our hope that future sampling in the summers of 2005 and 2006 will allow us to reduce some of the variability in observed species differences and thereby increase our statistical power to detect differences between types.
+Therefore, the conclusions drawn from these data must again be taken with some caution.
+Because we have sampled for 2 years, however, and because our primary interest is in the differences among the different types of trail and non-trail areas on the mountain, we were able to pool the data from 2004 and 2005 and therefore increase our statistical power to some degree.